acidvegas/czds/README.md

 ## Zone Information
 Zone files are updated once every 24 hours, specifically from 00:00 UTC to 06:00 UTC.
 Access to these zones is granted in increments, and the total time for approval across all zones may extend to a month or longer.
 It is typical for more than 90% of requested zones to receive approval.
 Access to certain zone files may require additional application forms with the TLD organization.
 Please be aware that access to certain zones is time-bound, expiring at the beginning of the following year, or up to a decade after the initial approval has been confirmed.

-At the time of writing this repository, the CZDS offers access to 1,150 zones in total.
+At the time of writing this repository, the CZDS offers access to 1,151 zones in total.

 1,079 have been approved, 55 are still pending *(after 3 months)*, 10 have been revoked because the TLDs are longer active, and 6 have been denied.
 Zones that have expired automatically had the expiration extended for me without doing anything, aside from 13 zones that remained expired.
+I have included a recent [stats file](./stats_2024-01-31.csv) directly from my ICANN account.

 ## Usage
 ### Authentication